hclent/CreoleVal/README.md

 #### Benchmark Overview

 Because `CreoleVal` is a composite of new benchmarks and pre-existing ones, there are several different software licenses at play.
 For the datasets packed within `CreoleVal` (i.e., the data is actually in the repo, rather than fetched with a download script), we summarize them here, for your convenience.
+To navigate to a specific dataset, click on the dataset name in the table below.

 Note: an `*` indicates a dataset that we have newly introduced in `CreoleVal`: